subamanis/mezura/README.md

 - Keyword occurances
 - Percentage comparisons between languages

-The program requires a "data" dir to be present on the same level as the executable(or 2 levels up in the folder hierarchy).
-In the "data" dir, a"languages" dir must be present, that contains the supported languages as seperate txt files.
-An optional "config" dir may be present too, where the user can specify persistent settings, more on that later.
+The program requires a "data" dir to be present on the same level as the executable.
+In the "data" dir, a "languages" dir must be present, that contains the supported languages as seperate txt files.
+An optional "config" dir may be present too, where the user can specify persistent settings (more on that later).

-The program counts the lines of files in the specified directory.
-In order for a file to be considered for counting, its extension must be supported, meaning that a .txt language file specifying the particular extension as an entry in its 'Extensions' field must be present in the "data/languages" dir see [Supported Languages](#supported-languages).
+The program counts the lines of files in the specified director(y/ies).
+In order for a file to be considered for counting, its extension must be supported, meaning that a .txt language file specifying the particular extension as an entry in its 'Extensions' field, must be present in the "data/languages" dir see [Supported Languages](#supported-languages).

 The program distinguishes the total lines in code lines and "extra" lines (all the lines that are not code).
-<b>Note</b> that braces "{ }" are not considered as code by default, but this can be changed by using the --braces-as-code flag.
+<b>Note</b> that braces "{ }" are not considered as code by default, but this can be changed either by using the --braces-as-code flag during a particular run of the program, or enabling it in the "default" config file to use globally always.
 Also, the program can search for user-defined <b>keywords</b> that are specified in the language files and count their occurances, while identifying them correctly in <b>complex lines</b>, see [Accuracy and Limitations](#accuracy-and-limitations) for details.

 Below there is a list with all the commands-flags that the program accepts.